Needle Felted Circus Lion

-Add a tassel to tail end by felt loosely a mixture of the brown-colored wools.
+Add a tassel to the tail end by felt loosely a mixture of the brown-colored wools.

-Leave the wool at the other end of the tail in loose ravel.
+Leave the wool at the other end of the tail loose.

-a.
+- a.
 Make 4 limbs for the lion.
 To make the foot, felt one end of the limb into a ball-shaped, larger than the limb.
 Make 4 snips to the foot with equal spacing, pierce the cuts to make 4 obvious lines to the feet of the lion.
-Leave the wool at the other end of the limb in loose ravel.
+Leave the wool at the other end of the limb loose.

 b.
 Add a little detail to make the metacarpal pad.